 Mediation is a voluntary, confidential process in which a neutral third party works with litigants to identify points on which they may reach agreement.

-While a court may order parties to participate in mediation, the mediator has no power to require the parties to settle or to settle on specified terms.
-The process provides greater oppor
+While a court may order mediation, the mediator cannot require anyone to settle or to do so on particular terms.
+The process provides greater opportunity for client participation than doe

 Mediation is a voluntary, confidential process in which a neutral third party works with litigants to identify points on which they may reach agreement.

-While a court may order parties to participate in mediation, the mediator has no power to require the parties to settle or to settle on specified terms.
+While a court may order mediation, the mediator cannot require anyone to settle or to do so on particular terms.
 The process provides greater opportunity for client participation than does most of the litigation process, which contributes to its high success rate.

 Kate currently offers ENE for condemnation cases, civil rights claims, and commercial disputes.